 Fitdigits, using shrink ray technology perfected in “Honey I Shrunk the Kids”, has inserted a built in personal trainer right into your phone!
 Voice feedback gives your real time stats on your workout, based on pre-defined intervals.
 There are some settings as default, but each activity type does have it’s own settings you can customize.

 First things first, let’s turn voice feedback on, or make sure it is turned on.

-- From the home screen, choose the activity type you want to modify audio settings for, then tap Workouts (v3.x) or tap the Workout Options Gear icon (v4.x)
+- From the home screen, choose the activity type you want to modify audio settings for, then tap the Workout Options (gear icon)

 Voice Feedback Options

 - Voice Type (Male / Female / Advanced) – see more on Setting An Advanced Voice

 - Volume Control – this will set the volume of the voice feedback relative to other audio going on in the app.

 - Zone Name – this tells the app whether to say the Zone Name when giving feedback (Aerobic, Anaerobic, etc.) – Advanced Voice Only

 - Zone Number – this tells the app whether to say the Zone Number when giving feedback (Zone 1, Zone 2, etc)

 - Zone Range – this tells the app whether to say the actual BPM that is associated with the Zone, for example “from 100 to 128”.
 Sometimes people want to hear the zone BPM ranges so they learn at first their zones, and know the direction.
 Once you have a good feeling and are comfortable with your zones, sometimes it is nice to only hear the zone number rather than the full information.